khulnasoft/tracker/docs/docs/events/index.md

 	  - event: execve
 ```

-If no event is passed with [filters] or [policies], tracker will start with a set of default events.
+If no event is passed with [filters] or [policies], tracee will start with a set of default events.

-Please head over to the [Tracker usage](../policies/usage/kubernetes.md) documentation for more information on configuring events.
+Please head over to the [Tracee usage](../policies/usage/kubernetes.md) documentation for more information on configuring events.

 ### Event Sets

 Events can be part of a set.
 For example, `default`, `network_events`, `syscalls`.
-We can ask Tracker to trace a full set, or sets, instead of passing event by event, for example:
+We can ask Tracee to trace a full set, or sets, instead of passing event by event, for example:

 ```
-apiVersion: tracker.khulnasoft.com/v1beta1
+apiVersion: tracee.khulnasoft.com/v1beta1
 kind: Policy
 metadata:
 	name: sample-policy